julianje/Bunny/README.md

 # Known issues:

 Bunny's pre-registration uses openssl.
-If you're using anaconda.
-You might get the warning:
+If you're using anaconda you might get the warning:

 WARNING: can't open config file: /opt/anaconda1anaconda2anaconda3/ssl/openssl.cnf

 This is a known issue: https://github.com/ContinuumIO/anaconda-issues/issues/137

+A workaround for this will be included in Bunny soon.